jcanseco/.dotfiles.old/README.md

    Ensure the path to the oh-my-zsh installation in `.zshrc` is correct.

+   Note that installing Oh-My-Zsh will override your current existing `.zshrc` file with the default one that Oh-My-Zsh comes with, so make sure to replace that with the one you have afterwards.

 * Nemo File Explorer (optional)
    ```
    sudo apt-get install nemo